BA in Criminal Justice

 Capstone and Internship for Criminal Justice Majors

-All criminal justice majors must complete SOC 4192: Advanced Seminar in Criminal Justice, as well as a concurrent internship course, SOC 4193.
+Through the end of AY 2023-24, all criminal justice majors must complete SOC 4192: Advanced Seminar in Criminal Justice, as well as a concurrent internship course, SOC 4193.
 The seminar curriculum explores core issues and contemporary topics in criminal justice, with in-depth examination of the three branches of the criminal justice system.
-During the course, students use the theoretical and methodological knowledge they have gained to give class presentations and prepare an original research project and paper.
+In these combined courses, students use the theoretical and methodological knowledge they have gained to give class presentations and prepare an original research project and paper.

 - Finding an Advisor